h365chen/socassess/docs/src/inside_socassess.md

 There are times that certain feedback should be given higher priority than others, even though their underlying test cases do not have dependencies.
-For example, if a student's program has style issue and meanwhile it is not compilable, and you somehow put the relevant feedback messages in the same question, in this case, you might just want to provide feedback focusing on the compilation.
+For example, if a student's code has style issue and meanwhile it is not compilable, and you somehow put the relevant feedback messages in the same question, in this case, you might just want to provide feedback focusing on the compilation.
 Feedback on style issues can be postponed until the student's program becomes compilable. `FeedbackLevel` is used to control feedback priorities.

 The first case is to control feedback priorities within the same question.